mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 15 October 2025
+## On Thursday, 16 October 2025

-- The average temperature today is 11.14˚C,
+- The average temperature today is 10.76˚C,
-- With highs of 11.4˚C and lows of 10.93˚C,
+- With highs of 11.09˚C and lows of 10.39˚C,
-- It may feel like 10.45˚C with clear sky
+- It may feel like 10.01˚C with overcast clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1029hPa and humidity is 82%
+- The pressure is 1028hPa and humidity is 81%
 - The sun will rise at 06:34 and set at 17:12

 <!-- weather_marker ends -->